 Adjust provides access to a number of editing tools which will allow you to fine-tune your image.
 These appear along the right of your device.

 The first, Auto, lets you quickly improve an image with a tap.
-Your iPad will sharpen the image, boost color, and make other intelligent changes to brighten the photo.
+Your iPhone will sharpen the image, boost color, and make other intelligent changes to brighten the photo.

 To the right of the Auto tool is a control slider — if you drag your finger along, you’ll see a range of dynamic edits applied to your image.
 Stop sliding when you spot an edit that you like.